 Telehealth available throughout all three states.
 In-person intensives in VA and SC.

 If you are in immediate danger or experiencing a mental health emergency, please call 988 (Suicide & Crisis Lifeline) or go to your nearest emergency room.
-This contact form is not monitored for emergencies.
+This website and general inquiry email are not monitored for emergencies.

 HIPAA-Compliant Notice of Privacy Practices